 Despite being popular Webvan proved that it wasn’t too big to fail, it was a logistical nightmare.
 Founders and investors were left dumbstruck as they hemorrhaged money through its rapid expansion of infrastructure only to find out that they possessed a faulty business model.
 They finally closed in 2001 after losing $830 million in its last two years of operation.

 Pets.com may not have been the largest flop of the dotcom era, but it certainly was the most prolific.
 The founders reportedly spent $11.8 million on advertising, $1.2 million of which went to a national Superbowl TV ad in an effort to build brand awareness.
 Soon everyone was talking about them, and investors began pouring in.
 The logic was simple, the higher the rate of awareness and interest, the more desire and action right?

 Turns out they were only earning annual revenues of $619,000.
 The complete lack of market research and validation was Pets.com’s downfall.
 There just wasn’t a market for home-delivered pet food and accessories.
-While they made the whole nation aware, people just weren’t interested.
+Although 70% of people have a pet in their home, people just weren’t interested.
 A cautionary tale for anyone believing that awareness immediately leads to sales.